atenfyr/AstroModLoader-Classic/README.md

 * Customizable mod load order by holding SHIFT and using the arrow keys in the mod list
 * Easy drag-and-drop functionality to install mods
 * Syncing of mods with modded [AstroLauncher](https://github.com/ricky-davis/AstroLauncher) servers
-* [Built-in mod integration](https://github.com/atenfyr/AstroModLoader-Classic/tree/master/AstroModIntegrator) to help prevent mod conflict and detect mod conflicts with servers
+* [Built-in mod integration](https://github.com/atenfyr/AstroModLoader-Classic/tree/master/AstroModIntegrator) to help prevent mod conflict and detect mod mismatches with servers

 ## Usage
 To run a local copy of AstroModLoader Classic, visit the [Releases tab](https://github.com/atenfyr/AstroModLoader-Classic/releases) to download the executable, or clone the repository and build AstroModLoader Classic yourself within Visual Studio.